bawgeneric/docker-image-manager/doc/reference.md

  stack.type                  | :white_check_mark: | Used in kodokojo to register service
  registry.host               |                    | The registry host/ip.
 If not defined, lookup on docker-engine for container with kodokojo labels with match with this kodokojo component. registry.port               |                    | The registry port.
-If not defined, lookup on docker-engine for container with kodokojo labels with match with this kodokojo component.
+If not defined, lookup on docker-engine for container with kodokojo labels with match with this kodokojo component. workspace                   |                    | Path to a directory which will be used as work directory.
+Be default, defined to `workspace` dockerFileProject           |                    | Path inner `workspace` directory to checkout Dockerfile dockerFile.buildDir         |                    | Path inner `workspace` directory to build Dockerfile